SaeedTaghavi/CS/docs/OS/midterm.md

         <span style="color:red">Setting of the base register of the memory space of a process.

-    - Please explain what happens when a command-line user interface of Unix executes a command.
+    - Please explain what happens when a command-line user interface of UNIX executes a command.
 (6pts)

         <span style="color:red">Search the exec file which corresponds to the command; fork a process to execute the file.